-Angry over the breached agreement, the media and popular sectors called for Chilean president Aníbal Pinto to take the territory.
-He ordered the army to seize Antofagasta in February 1979.
+Angry over the breached agreement, the media and popular sectors called for the newly elected Chilean president Aníbal Pinto to take the territory.
+He ordered the army to seize Antofagasta in February 1879.
 Bolivians suggest this was successful because most of their armed forces were celebrating Carnaval at the time.
 After two weeks of Chilean occupation of Antofagasta, Bolivia declared war.
 Because of a “secret” treaty signed in 1873 (meaning it was not publicized, but most politicians in the region knew of it), Peru was obligated to come to Bolivia’s aid.
 At first, Peruvian president Manuel Prado tried to mediate, but the general population of Chile protested, calling for further action and persuaded the president to declare was on both Bolivia and Peru in April 1879.

 The Peruvian-Chilean Maritime Border: A View from Facebook

 They Paved (Nationalist) Paradise to put up a Parking Lot: Cultural Dimensions of the Bolivian-Chilean Maritime Conflict